 |Start Date: June 16||Start Date: June 22||Start Date: August 4|

 |Course Hours: 30 Hours||Course Hours: 30 Hours||Course Hours: 30 Hours|

 |Course Length: 4 Weeks||Course Length: 4 Weeks||Course Length: 4 Weeks|

 |Format: Online||Format: Online||Format: Online|

-Each section contains 4 weeks of instruction and tasks that must be completed within 8 weeks of the start of each class while having maintained an 85% (or above) average in each class section for certification credit to be earned.
-9 CEU's from NJIT will also be awarded.
+Each course contains 4-weeks of instruction and tasks that must be completed within 8 weeks from the start of each class.
+Students must also maintain an 85% (or above) average in each course for certification credit to be earned.